-For the fiscal year ended December 31, 2023, the dividend yield computed over net asset value ("NAV") at year-end for Class A Shares and Class P Shares were 3.13% and 3.13%, respectively.
+For the period from January 1, 2023 to June 30, 2023, the dividend yield computed over net asset value ("NAV") at period-end for Class A Shares and Class P Shares were 1.61% and 1.61%, respectively.
+The dividend yield for both shares is not annualized.

 The Fund seeks to pay monthly dividends out of its net investment income.
-To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of net income earned.
-All dividends paid during the year for both share classes were from current net investment income.
+To permit the Fund to maintain a more stable monthly dividend, the Fund may pay dividends that are more or less than the amount of income earned.
+All the dividends paid for both shares of classes were from current net investment income.
 The basis of the distributions is the Fund's net investment income for tax purposes.
-See Note 9 of the Financial Statements for a reconciliation of book and tax income and undistributed net investment income.
+See Note 9 of the Semi-Annual Financial Statements for a reconciliation of book and tax income and undistributed net investment income.

 The Fund's investment portfolio is comprised of various security classes.
-UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico, is the Fund's Investment Adviser (the "Investment Adviser") and directly manages the Puerto Rico taxable securities portion.
+UBS Asset Managers of Puerto Rico, a division of UBS Trust Company of Puerto Rico, is the Fund's Investment Adviser and directly manages the Puerto Rico taxable securities portion.
 Nuveen Asset Management, LLC is the Fund's sub-investment adviser and manages the U.S. municipal securities portion.
-Both advisers consider numerous characteristics of each asset class to meet the Fund's investment objective.
+Both advisers consider numerous characteristics of each asset class, in an effort to meet the Fund's investment objective.
 Some of the securities in which the Fund has invested have call dates prior to maturity.
 Others are non-callable or have make-whole call provisions.
-The Mortgage-Backed Securities ("MBS") are subject to prepayments on the underlying collateral.
+The Mortgage-Backed Securities ("MBS') are subject to prepayments on the underlying collateral.

-Many of the securities owned by the Fund are long-dated U.S. municipal securities.
-The maturities of the Fund's portfolio securities are included in the Schedule of Investments which forms part of the accompanying financial statements.
+The majority of the securities owned by the Fund are long-dated U.S. municipal securities.
+The maturities of the Fund's portfolio securities are included in the Schedule of Investments which forms part of the accompanying semi-annual financial statements.

-Figure 1 below reflects the breakdown of the investment portfolio as of December 31, 2023.
+Figure 1 below reflects the breakdown of the investment portfolio as of June 30, 2023.
 For details of the security categories below, please refer to the enclosed Schedule of Investments.

-The Puerto Rico investment portfolio is allocated between a corporate bond issued by Autopistas Metropolitanas ("Metropistas") and MBS collateralized with Puerto Rico mortgages and issued and guaranteed by U.S. agencies.
-The Metropistas bond amortized approximately \$400,000 of principal during the year.
-It increased in value by approximately 9% during the year.
+The Puerto Rico investment portfolio is allocated between a corporate bond issued by Autopistas Metropolitanas ("Metropistas") and MBS collateralized with Puerto Rico mortgages and issued and guaranteed by U.S. Agencies.
+The Metropistas bond increased in value approximately 10% during the period.
 The balance of the MBS decreased from the repayment on the underlying mortgages.
-The valuation increased approximately 1%.
-The yield of the 10-year U.S. Treasury note only fluctuated 0.03% at year-end.
+The valuation remained approximately the same as the yield of the ten-year note only fluctuated by 0.03%

-The U.S. investment portfolio is invested in Build America and Taxable Municipal bonds.
+The U.S. portfolio is invested in Build America and Taxable Municipal bonds.
 Many of these long-dated bonds have make-whole call provisions; the rest have call protections ranging from 2022 to 2030.
-The valuation of the U.S municipal portfolio increased approximately 4.5% as municipal bonds performed better than treasuries during the year, particularly during the last two months of the year.
+The valuation of the U.S municipal portfolio increased in value approximately 4.5% as municipal bonds performed better than treasuries during the period.

-The duration of the portfolio is managed with Ultra Long U.S. Treasury Bond short futures contracts.
-At year-end, the Fund had sixteen contracts expiring in March 2024 with a notional amount of approximately \$2.1 million.
+The duration of the portfolio is managed with Ultra Long U.S. Treasury Bond futures contracts.
+At period-end, the Fund had 17 contracts expiring in September 2023 with a notional amount of approximately \$2.3 million.
+Fund leverage decreased approximately \$9.5 million.

-On December 31, 2023, the NAV for Class A Shares was \$9.60, up \$0.57 from \$9.03 at the beginning of the year.
+At June 30, 2023, the NAV for Class A Shares was \$9.47, up \$0.44 from \$9.03 at the beginning of the period.
 The increase is mostly attributable to the increase in the valuation of the portfolio.
-The NAV of the Class P Shares increased \$0.54, from \$8.48 at the beginning of the year to \$9.02 at the end of the year.
+The NAV of the Class P Shares increased \$0.41 from \$8.48 at the beginning of the period to \$8.89 at the end of the period.
 The increase was also mostly attributable to an increase in the valuation of the portfolio.